rust-lang/lang-team/src/decision_process/reference.md

 ## Do we want to require "all but N" people to affirm a decision, as `rfcbot` does?

-We opted to require 100% participation on immutable (irreversible) decisions such as stabilization, but not on very lightweight mutable (reversible) decisions such as starting an initiative.
+We opted to require 100% participation on irreversible decisions such as stabilization, but not on very lightweight reversible decisions such as starting an initiative.
 We believe that lang team members can be expected to at least leave a comment (even if just `rustbot abstain`), but in the limit we also have the option to set a status on another member's behalf.

 ## Why does the timer start when the decision period *starts*, and not when a consensus is reached?